Nemo4110/GNNs-Driven-Clinical-Decision-Making-Assistance/README.md

 Run all unit cells!
 DONE.

-### train and evaluate
+### train and test

 After finishing above, modify the default value of `root_path_dataset` in `main.py` according to the path where you store the $\mathcal{DTDG}$s.

-Then modify or just run the CMDs in `expr.sh` script for training or evaluating.
+TODO: Then modify or just run the CMDs in `expr.sh` script for training or testing.